ChrisO345/jot/README.md

 # jot

+> [!WARNING]
+> Jot is still in early stages of development.
+There will be breaking changes as features are added and improved.

 `jot` is a lightweight, fast, and easy-to-use command runner for tasks defined in a plain text jotfile.
 Designed for simplicity and developer productivity, it lets you define custom commands and run them effortlessly from the command line.

 ---